 If you prefer not to make homemade cinnamon syrup, you can substitute regular simple syrup or agave syrup instead.

-How to garnish an Apple Cider Martini
+How to Garnish an Apple Cider Martini

 I garnished my martini with a dehydrated apple slice.
 These are easy to make but do take some time.
 Check out my recipe for Dehydrated Pears, which will give you the process for making these in the dehydrator or oven.
 Just substitute apples for pears!